 Regardless of where you stand, here are some facts.

-A study done back in 1987 found that a three-and-a-half day fast did not have a negative impact on short-burst, explosive exercises such as sprinting or lifting weights.
-It ALSO didn’t have a negative affect on typical aerobic training.
+A study done back in 1987 found that a three-and-a-half-day fast did not have a negative impact on short-burst, explosive exercises such as sprinting or lifting weights.
+It ALSO didn’t have a negative effect on typical aerobic training.